ddiguy/verisign/README.md

 <b>2.
 Number of pages:</b><br>
 <br>
 <br>
 The script assumes that you have 10,000 or less zones with Verisign.
 They limit the return results to 500 per page.
-Increase the enumberate number from 21 to allow you to export all zones.
+Increase the enumerate number from 21 to allow you to export all zones.
 For example, if you have 15,000 zones change 21 to 31.<br>
 <br>
 Change the number 21 in this line in script:<br>